Yana Skakun

 A converted farm barn near the north Norfolk coast, within easy reach of the chalk cliffs and striped sands of Hunstanton beach for a sunset portrait walk.
 The Norfolk light in this most north-facing part of the English coast has a clarity found nowhere else in East Anglia.

 The defining characteristics of Norfolk barn architecture are flint rubble walls, handmade brick dressings around doors and windows, and pantile or thatched roofing.
-These materials have a warm, textured quality that photographs beautifully in the low-angle East Anglian light — particularly in the golden hour before sunset when the flint catches the warm tones and the texture of the hand-laid stone becomes three-dimensional.
+These materials have a warm, textured quality that photographs beautifully in the low-angle East Anglian light — particularly in the golden hour before sunset when the flint catches the warm tones and the texture of the hand-laid stone becomes genuinely three-dimensional.
+Norfolk's big skies and flat, open landscape mean that golden hour light travels a long way unobstructed, so a barn standing in open farmland often gets more usable evening light than a venue tucked into woodland or a built-up village.

-Inside, the exposed timber roof structures — king post trusses or queenpost frames — give strong graphic lines that anchor portraits taken looking upward.
-The beam-filtered light from high clerestory windows or open eaves creates a diffuse, directional interior light well suited to natural-looking photography.
+Inside, the exposed timber roof structures — king post trusses or queenpost frames — give strong graphic lines that anchor portraits taken looking upward, and work particularly well for confetti shots and full room images during speeches.
+The beam-filtered light from high clerestory windows or open eaves creates a diffuse, directional interior light that is well suited to natural-looking, unposed photography rather than the flat, even light of a modern function suite.
+Wide barn doors, where the venue has them, are one of my favourite features to work with: they frame a couple against the landscape beyond and let a huge amount of soft, indirect daylight into the room even on an overcast day.

 Yana Skakun